puppetlabs/packaging/README.md

 #################
 ```

+To gather metrics related to a Jenkins build, the Groovy Postbuild plugin is used.
+For tasks carried out on the static Jenkins job, the script must be manually added to the job's
+configuration.
+The script in its entirety can be seen [here.](https://github.com/Whopper92/buildboard#groovyScript)

 The second, more recent, jenkins-based workflow is for initiating the
 "uber_build", or a package build for all of our target platforms.
 This workflow
 doesn't actually use a static job on the jenkins-server.
 Instead it _creates_